ZhgChg.Li

 }

-Before discussing animation implementation and gesture control, let’s first talk about what interactive and non-interactive mean.
+Before discussing animation implementation and gesture control, let’s first explain what interactive and non-interactive mean.

 How to Implement Animation Effects?